luqee/book-a-meal/README.md

 Book-A-Meal is an application that allows customers to make food orders and helps the food vendor know what the customers want to eat.

 # Installation
--Download or clone the contents of this repository.
+- Download or clone the contents of this repository.
--Open index.html with a browser of your choice.
+- Open index.html with a browser of your choice.

 # Built with
--HTML
+- HTML
--CSS
+- CSS
--Javascript
+- Javascript

 # Github pages link